1. Whale Watching in Hermanus

 A family activity to go off the beaten track and watch penguins in their natural environment.
-Hop aboard a sea kayak in Simon’s Town and paddle past the historic naval harbour where you will be met by a lively colony of penguins.
+Hop aboard a sea kayak in Simon’s Town and paddle past the historic naval harbour where you will be met by a lively colony of African penguins.
 Away from the crowded shore, you will observe them in their natural habitat.
 In the event that the ocean is calm, you can possibly stop on a beach for a swim and get even closer to the penguins standing on the rocks nearby.

-Your specialist guide and his knowledge about the African penguins get you in total immersion within their environment, mixing perfectly adventure and education for the whole family.
+Your specialist guide and his knowledge about the African penguins get you in total immersion within their environment, mixing adventure and education perfectly for the whole family.

 5. Zipline in Elgin